 - A list of the schools you intend to apply to as a re-applicant

 - A copy of your most recent unofficial transcript.
 If you applied as a junior, will we now need your final transcript from TCNJ

 - A copy of a more recent MCAT test score report, if you took the test again

 - A copy of the new, completed med school application

 - Perhaps new letters of recommendation.
 We will still have the letters of recommendation used previously.
 Some of them may need to be updated by the evaluator, to add additional information about you or to adjust the letter to a new career direction.
 In many cases, a re-applicant should consider supplying one or two new letters of recommendation, from new mentors in new experiences or new classes.
 In such a case, we will need to know the name(s) of those new letter writers.

 - We will also need an update from you as to your current situation and status, especially if you’ve been away from campus for a while.
 What are you doing to prepare for this career?
 We will want to include that in your committee letter of recommendation.

 Very often, students are more successful as re-applicants.
 They have been through the process and know what to do and to expect.
+If they first applied as Juniors, they will have one more year of grades – and knowledge! – under their belt and reflected in their GPA.
 They’ve collected and reported the bulk of the information needed in the application.
 They’ve perhaps seen different med schools, and experienced a variety of interviews.
 In many ways, they are more READY to apply than they were the first time – ready to be successful!